Skeletal filtrations of the fundamental group of a non-archimedean curve: A simultaneous semistable reduction theorem for tame coverings

 \section{A simultaneous semistable reduction theorem for tame coverings}

-In this section, we will give a proof of a simultaneous semistable reduction theorem for tame coverings of algebraic curves $\phi:X'\rightarrow{X}$.
-The theorem seems to be well-known to experts (see \cite[Section 1.2.1]{Cohen2016}), but we included the proof since we couldn't find an exact reference.
-The theorem will be used to go from the category of finite tame coverings of $(X,D)$ to the category of finite {\it{rigidified}} coverings of any metrized compled $\Sigma(X,D)$ associated to $(X,D)$.
-This in turn allows us to define the fundamental group of $\Sigma(X,D)$.
+In this section, we prove a simultaneous semistable reduction theorem for residually tame coverings of an algebraic curve $X$.
+The theorem will be used to construct a functor from the category of residually tame coverings of $(X,D)$ to the category of tame coverings of a metrized compled $\Sigma$ associated to $(X,D)$.